hellocomet/greytape/README.md

 ### The __core domain

 The `__core` domain is a reserved domain, that contains the "root" commands of your application.
-These commands can be reached directly without specifying a domain.
+These commands can be reached directly without a prefix.

 For example the following runtime: